RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

 aliases: /rc/administration/security/securing-redis-cloud-connections
 ---

 Transport Layer Security (TLS), commonly called "SSL", ensures the privacy of data sent between applications and their Redis databases.
-TLS is available in Redis Cloud Pro and Redis Cloud Ultimate.
+TLS is available in Redis Cloud Flexible and Annual subscriptions.
+\

-## Using TLS with Redis Cloud
+## Use TLS with Redis Cloud

 TLS is not enabled by default for Redis Cloud databases.
 To use TLS, you must first enable it.

 When you enable TLS, you also need to decide whether to enable client authentication.
 With client authentication, all clients connecting to your database will be required to present a valid client certificate for the connection to succeed.
 Although client authentication is not required by Redis Cloud, we do recommend it.

-### Enabling TLS
+### Enable TLS

 Here's how to enable TLS for a Redis Cloud database.